 Beautiful muses have inspired artists for virtually as long as art has existed.

 For all I know art was borne in the first place as a result of the great feminine beauty that has inspired artists for ages.
-After all, amazing goddesses have graced artists’ canvas and have been depicted in epic artworks for eternity.
+After all, amazing goddesses have graced artists’ canvases and have been depicted in epic artworks for eternity.

 One of my most celebrated and often painted muses is model Lynsey.